 About MHG Insurance

-Established in 1991 in Miami, Florida, MHG Insurance is an independent, global, full service insurance brokerage and consultative facility.
+Established in 1991 in Miami, Florida, MHG Insurance is an independent, global, full-service insurance brokerage and consultative facility.
 Through its extensive relationships with international underwriting markets, MHG develops and provides a full range of employee benefits, risk mitigation programs, business insurance and financial services all supported by comprehensive attention to service support for all of our clients.
 In the marine community, MHG is well known for its expertise in the Maritime Labour Convention (MLC 2006) and developing MLC-aligned crew insurance solutions.
 In the U.S., MHG provides group and individual employee benefits along with advice on federal regulations regarding the Affordable Care Act.
 For more information about MHG Insurance and the services we provide, please visit mhginsurance.com

 MHG Insurance Brokers announced today that Sherry Wertz has joined the company’s Cruise Division as Administration Manager.